Shalulu94/Feb24-T1A1-Workbook/README.md

  - **routers and routing** -
  - **domains and DNS**

+## Q5: Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.

+- **Python**: Python is a simple and versatile programming language and is known to be extremely beginner friendly.
+Python is 'open source' which means it can be used by everyone and there are a lot of libraries and frameworks which can be imported into python to assist with data visualisation, data science, machine learning and data science.

+Some drawbacks of python include the fact that it has high memory usage compared to some other programming languages and thus may not be the most efficient option for programs with an emphasis on performance.
+It is also a constantly updated programming language and thus some libraries and frameworks can only be used in certain versions of python which limits its capabilities for future proofing solutions.

+- **Javascript**: Javascript is another very beginner friendly programming language and is used to build dynamic and interactive web applications.
+Javascipt has high speed and efficiency due to it's ability to execute on the clients side which minimises reliance on server resources (Vaishnavi, 2004, Ellow.io).
+Javascript can also develop both front-end and back-end within a single language which reduces complexity and makes it easier to code and maintain websites.

+Most of Javascript's drawbacks come from security reasons.
+Given that code is visible to everyone on a webpage, this make it easier for unauthorised access and data breaches to occur and requires additional security measures to protect sensitive data.
+Also since Javascript runs within the users browser, if a user was ever to disable Javascript on a website due to security concerns, then this could cause significant loss in functionality on the website.
+Each browser also has slightly different implementation methods and capabilities and so there could be some inconsistencies between different browsers that must be considered if using javascript.

  ## Q6: A hypothetical client has sent you an email (shown in the Q6 Email section), asking for you to build them a website.
 Write an appropriate, professional email response that shows your understanding of the client’s needs for the website, as well as an understanding of appropriate technologies or tools needed to build the website yourself.

  Hi Alex,